meatball133/crystal/exercises/concept/blackjack/.docs/introduction.md

 ## Cases with no case expression

-When there is no need for a case expression then it is possible to omit it.
+When there is no need for a case expression, it is possible to omit it.
-Doing this will make so each case expression is evaluated for truthiness.
+Doing this will make it so that each case expression is evaluated for truthiness.
 And makes them behave like if-else-if statements.

 ```Crystal